A/B Testing Processors

 Drawing Conclusions

 Imagine you’ve set up a custom dashboard as described in the section about.
 After a few weeks of processing Visa and Mastercard transactions in the US through both Processor #1 and Processor #2, you review the data.
-Under the Processor Approval Rate chart, you choose the Processor Approval Rate and Transaction Value sub-chart and notice that on average, transactions routed through Processor #2 have a 0.63% higher approval rate.
+Under the Processor Approval Rate chart, you choose the Processor Approval Rate & Transaction Value sub-chart and notice that on average, transactions routed through Processor #2 have a 0.63% higher approval rate.
 This might not seem like much, but say your business processes an average monthly transaction volume of $30 million; with only a 0.63% higher approval rate, you’d see nearly $2.3 million more in annual revenue.
 Armed with this data, you decide to route all of your US-based Visa and Mastercard transaction volume through Processor #2.

 The possibilities for this sort of analysis stretch far beyond this use case.
 If you manage multiple sub-merchants, for example, you could also apply soft descriptor filters to your custom dashboard to see how the different processors perform for your individual sub-merchants.
 Then you may discover that you want to only route certain sub-merchant transaction data through certain processors to improve overall authorization rates.
 If you’ve successfully identified another way to A/B test payment processor performance using Peacock, share your use case with us!